Founding Artistic Director, Sister Cities Girlchoir

-Prior to the Fellowship, Alysia maintained an active voice studio at the Bloomingdale School of Music (BSM), a community music school in NYC.
-She has also been on the faculties of Belvoir Terrace Performing Arts and Separk Music School.
-For three seasons, she was a Music Teaching Artist with the renowned Orchestra of St. Luke's--bringing classical music into classrooms in the Bronx and Manhattan.
-Always excited to lend her entrepreneurial skill to creating interactive musical experiences to meet students’ needs- Alysia serves on the organizing committees for the annual Music in Charter Schools Festival, a two-day festival for student musicians in Philadelphia and the BSM Voice Festival.
+Prior to the Sistema Fellows Program, Alysia was Executive Director of Opus Nine Ensemble, an instrumental and vocal chamber music ensemble based in NYC.
+In addition to a full touring concert season, the Ensemble regularly offered free educational and community concerts.
+Alysia maintained an active voice studio at the Bloomingdale School of Music, a community music school in NYC.
+For three seasons, she was a Music Teaching Artist with the renowned Orchestra of St. Luke's, bringing classical music into classrooms in the Bronx and Harlem.
+Always excited to create dynamic musical experiences to meet students’ needs, Alysia served a three-year term as the Artistic Director of the Music in Charter Schools Festival, a two-day festival for student musicians in Philadelphia.

-Ms. Lee also has extensive fundraising and nonprofit development experience.
-As the Assistant Development Director of Harlem Academy--an innovative education model recently awarded the NY Times Nonprofit Excellence Award--Alysia doubled Special Events income through her initiatives.
+Alysia also has extensive fundraising and nonprofit development experience.
+As the Associate Development Director of Harlem Academy, an innovative education model recently awarded the NY Times Nonprofit Excellence Award, Alysia doubled special events income through her initiatives.
 As a member of the Young Audiences New York development team, Alysia doubled attendance and earned revenue at cultivation events.
-She is often sought after as a fundraising consultant by numerous nonprofits, including the Hetrick-Martin Institute of NYC, for her special events and individual giving campaign success.
+She is sought after as a fundraising consultant by nonprofits for her special events and individual giving campaign success.